SamueleD98/assignment_1/README.md

 ## Working hypothesis and environment
 ### System's features
-at which rate the system can stand the change in the battery status modularity parametrization even the recharging can be interrupted
+- Independent from the ontology constitution: the system do not assume the names of the locations nor the robot one.
+After loading an ontology it just retrieves the necessary elements' names.
+This allow also to give the recharging room as parameter.
+- Highly parametrized: many aspect of the given scenario can be customized (giving any ABox for the used ontology, changing the execution times, recharging rooms,.. )
+- The scanner node is ready to implement the means for scanning the data (e.g. a qr code) representing the environment
+- The recharge state can be preempted if the battery is high
+- Modular: it's easy to change the robot behaviour in every aspect.
+From the motion task to the monitoring of the environment, from how it retrieves the maps to how it plans and controls the motion.
+- Able to withstand a high rate of stimulus

 ### System's limitations
+- The code highly depends on the scenario: it refers to robots, rooms and locations.
+Re-using this code for a similar application would require re-naming most of the system's elements.
 ### Possible technical improvements
-actions feedback
+- For now, actions do not return any feedback during their execution.
+It can be useful to implement them.
+- A room is chosen randomnly from the urgent list.
+It would be better to chose the one not visited for the longest time.
+This would require to store that information for every room or, equivalently, to query the ontology, each time, for all the rooms' *visitedAt* value.
+- Once done the previous, it would be necessary to give the robot the ability of planning path for reaching also locations not adjacent (maybe by following the reachable locations to build a tree and then chosing the path that leads to the target with the least steps)
-planning for rooms not reachable in one step urgency, should not be random the choice the monitor and the recharge phase should call an external node while the state machine just checks if the state is preempted
+- The monitor and the recharge phase should call an external node for their execution, meanwhile the state machine should just check if the state is preempted and act accordingly.

 ## Contact me